Yisrael Poliakov: HaGashash HaHiver

 In 2000, the group and its three members were awarded the Israel Prize for lifetime achievement & special contribution to society for their work.
 The judges wrote of their award decision:

-The uniqueness of HaGashash HaHiver is in its two faces: On the one hand, it reflects the life and the culture that were created in Israel during its first 50 years and in the course of wars, immigration absorption and the struggle for its existence.
-On the other hand, it has taken an active role in shaping this culture, creating its language and sketching its identity....
-Their language, Gashashit, and the images they created broke the walls of the inflexible Hebrew language and became standard idiomatic phrases, so much so that he who doesn't know them doesn't know a large part of the culture that has sprouted here.
-Phrases such as, 'Drive in peace, the keys are inside,' 'There was an engine?' [referring to a mechanic who cheats a client], 'Israbluff' and many others that became part of our everyday language.

 Death

 Yisrael Poliakov died of liver cancer at the Rabin Medical Center-Beilinson Campus in Petah Tikva on October 30, 2007, at the age of 66, following a two-week hospitalization for heart problems.
 Poliakov's coffin was taken to Cameri Theater in Tel Aviv for a public memorial service, and was buried in a cemetery in Kibbutz Einat.

 Fellow HaGashash HaHiver member Yeshayahu Levy told Israel Army Radio: "...lost a brother.
 There is no other word.
 We've been together since 1958, and he was part of me.
 He was a great talent, an outstanding comic actor, and a wonderful friend...
 The pain is great."

 Actor Moshe Ivgi, who costarred with Poliakov in The Rubber Merchant, told the Jerusalem Post: "He was a great actor who was blessed with comic and dramatic qualities, and it was a pleasure to work with him.
 Poli was a modest and ego-free man, full of love, and I am sure he would have done so much more."

 President Shimon Peres stated "Generations upon generations watched him and fell captive to his charm".